Tech Salaries in India 2026: Real Numbers by Role

 | Service Companies | Rs 7-14 LPA | Rs 8-16 LPA |

+Here's something I think most people underestimate.
 The SDE-1 to SDE-2 jump is typically 40-80% when switching companies.
 Internal promotions yield smaller bumps — 15-30% at most companies.
-This is why job-hopping every 2-3 years is the most effective salary growth strategy in Indian tech, especially early in your career.
+That's why job-hopping every 2-3 years is the most effective salary growth strategy in Indian tech, especially early in your career.
+Loyalty doesn't pay.
+Harsh, but true.

 SDE-3 / Senior Engineer (5-8 Years)